 a) Log into the Armis console and navigate to Settings > API Management.

-b) Under the Secret API Key section select the Create button
+b) Under the Secret API Key section, select the Create button.

 c) Copy the Secret API Key and then select OK.
 Please keep it private, as it grants full access to the API.

 Step 3.
 A list of tiles will slide out from the right side of the screen.
-Select configure on the Armis connector.
+Select Configure on the Armis connector.

 Step 4.
 Input the API URL (unique to your instance) and the API Secret Key you generated in the first step and select Submit.

-Configure advanced settings for the Armis connector.
+Step 5 (optional).
+Configure Advanced Settings for the Armis connector.

 The following chart provides details about each advanced setting

-Global Timer The frequency at which Cloud Control Center queries Armis for updates.
+| Global Timer | The frequency at which Cloud Control Center queries the connector for updates.
 From 1 to 168 hours.
-Default is 24 hours.
+Default is 24 hours. |

-Initial Delay The delay in seconds before Cloud Control Center initiates the first query to Armis after initially discovering a new device.
-Default is 0 seconds
+| Initial Delay | The delay in seconds before Cloud Control Center initiates the first query to the connector after initially discovering a new device.
+Default is 0 seconds. |

-Connector Data Purging When the Connector Data Purging feature is enabled, Cloud Control Center will purge all data learned about the device from this connector if the device is no longer found when querying the connected application.
-The time period between purge events is configurable and can be set between 1 and 90 days.
-The connector status will change from "Up to Date" to "Stale" if the device is no longer known by the connector but prior to the purge event.
+| Connector Data Purging | When enabled, Cloud Control Center purges all data learned about a device from this connector if the device is no longer found when querying the connected application.
+The time period between purge events is configurable from 1 to 90 days.
+The connector status will change from "Up to Date" to "Stale" if the device is no longer known by the connector but prior to the purge event. |

-IP Only Based Lookup This option enables fallback behavior to query by IP address when a query by MAC address does not return a result.
+| IP Only Based Lookup | Enables fallback behavior to query by IP address only when a query by MAC address does not return a result. |

-Query Exclusion Rules Limit the scope of Cloud Control Center queries by specifying Subnets and Virtual Edge Nodes, and by enabling or disabling the querying of devices with Random MAC addresses.
+| Query Exclusion Rules | Limit the scope of Cloud Control Center queries by excluding specific Subnets or Virtual Edge Nodes, and by enabling or disabling the querying of devices with Random MAC addresses. |

 Step 6.
 If all of the required connector values are correct, all checks will pass and the connector will be created.